mpsilfve/fst-corpus-weights/README.md

 In case the argument transducer is non-deterministic, `weight_fst` will weight the *first path that it finds* corresponding the a string pair.

+You can choose from three weigthing schemes: `PLAIN` (recommended), `PERCEPTRON` and `AVG_PERCEPTRON` (currently unavailable).

+You can choose from two string pair formats: `UNALIGNED` where the we feed in a pair of strings and `ALIGNED` where we feed in a sequence of symbol pairs.
+See Examples 1 and 2 for a description.

 `normalize_weights`
 -------------------